bitfactory-software/anyxx/docs/blog_/AnyLikeTypeTunnelingEvolution1.md

 That is satisfying.
 The "value" case is nearly 50% down and for "as_lisp" the overhead is now only 10% compared to v-table dispatch.
 Things starts to get practically usefull.

+If you are interesstet in the details, you can read more here in this "special blog post".

+For now we will summarize the remaining bottlenecks with our any_dispatch:

+- "std::function" gives us an extra indirection for the type erasure
+- "std::any_cast" checks, if we access with right typeid.
+In our case is this redundant: we are here because we were found for this typeid.

+Next time, we will replace any and function to see, how far we get with this.